 Incidentally, if you are wondering why Kiran's outfit seems to have suddenly grown straps, or where Eryss gets her arrows, or why on one page some detail that was there before has suddenly vanished (only to reapper on the next page)...
 Chirault is not immune to what I like to call 'continuity errors'.
 I may at some point go back and fix them-- it is the kind of task that is not difficult per se, but is extremely repetitive and irritating, and so I have been putting it off.

-Other credits: First and foremost, Teeko is originally the creation of Cloneclone, when we started fooling around drawing our characters interacting with one another in paintchat.
-I enjoyed their interactions and in fact they were the basis for the comic's entire existence; so, when I decided to write a comic about scarf-boy, of course I got permission to have her in it as well.
+Other credits: Teeko is originally the creation of Cloneclone.
+In 2007 we started fooling around drawing our characters interacting with one another in paintchat.
+I enjoyed those interactions so much that when I decided to write a comic about scarf-boy, of course I got permission to have her in it as well.
 She's evolved independently quite a lot in order to fit into the comic and as the story continues!

 The site's css and design was coded by Larking, owner of the site Dry Oasis; the CMS it's running right now (and the current incarnation of the site's more unified appearance) is courtesy of the SpiderForest Collective's RanJado, to whom I owe many many thanks.